How hormones impact your weight & appetite

 A major study analysed data from more than 1000 volunteers and found that those who regularly slept five hours a night had 14.9 per cent more ghrelin and 15.5 per cent less leptin in their system than those logging a full eight hours.
 And it only takes one night of sleep deprivation to throw out these hormones, according to a study in the Journal of Sleep Research.
 Stress is often a side-effect of poor sleep, and it can be a trigger for spiking ghrelin, says endocrinologist Dr Claire Morbey.
 “Ghrelin is elevated following chronic stress and may lead to undesirable consequences over a long period of time,” she explains.
 The kinds of foods you tend to reach for when you’re tired can have a disruptive effect too, doubling down on the effects of stress and poor sleep.
 “Eating fat-rich food and foods high in sugar activates an inflammatory response in the hypothalamus (the main appetite centre in the brain), which disrupts signals from hunger hormones,” Dr Morbey explains.
 “This can lead to a resistance to leptin and an increase in body weight.”

-How to manage your hunger hormones
+7 ways to manage hunger hormones

 Just as lifestyle can disrupt your hormones, there are some healthy habits you can adopt to give them the opportunity to do their best work.
 Try some of these tweaks to reset your leptin and ghrelin levels.